On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Results

 A direct implication of this result is that, in the thermodynamic limit ($N \to \infty$), the system exhibits a flat surface, i.e., $w(t) = 0$, in agreement with the behavior expected for the EW equation above its upper critical dimension $d_u = 2$.

-Furthermore, we have confirmed that the rescaled height fluctuations in the EW equation follow a Gaussian distribution, as anticipated.
+Furthermore, we have confirmed that the rescaled height fluctuations in the EW equation follow a Gaussian distribution.
 Figure~\ref{fig:chi_EW} shows the fluctuation PDF from simulations of the EW equation, which is seen to perfectly fit a Gaussian.
 This behavior is obtained in all our simulations of the EW equation.

-Figure~\ref{fig:ps_EW} shows the power spectra, $S(\omega)$, for four representative sets of parameter values of the EW equation.
+Figure~\ref{fig:ps_EW} shows the time power spectra, $S(\omega)$, for four representative sets of parameter values of the EW equation.
 The slope observed in the figure follows $S(\omega)\sim \omega^{-2}$ quite accurately.
 Indeed, as in the case of the roughness, owing to the linear nature of the EW equation and the simple topology of a fully connected graph, this dependence can be obtained analytically.
-The detailed calculations are presented in Appendix~\ref{appendix_EW_ps} and confirm that the $S(\omega)\sim \omega^{-2}$ behavior is exact for the EW equation on a complete graph.
+The detailed calculations are presented in Appendix~\ref{appendix_EW_ps} and confirm that the relation

+is exact for the EW equation on a complete graph.
+The proportionality constant depends on the Fourier-transform convention and the normalization used.
 Incidentally, the implied $\psi=2$ value coincides with the behavior obtained by inserting the EW universality class exponents, Eq.~\eqref{eq:exponentes_ew}, into the expected form for $\psi$, Eq.~\eqref{eq:psi}, and corresponds to kinetic roughening systems in which the hyperscaling scaling relation, $2\alpha+d=z$ holds, such as those governed by a linear height equation (such as EW itself), or by one featuring conserved dynamics and non-conserved noise \cite{Lauritsen1993}.

 Finally, for the EW dynamics the spatially averaged two-time height autocorrelation function $\overline{C_t(t,t_0)}$ admits a closed analytical expression.
 A direct calculation (see Appendix~\ref{appendix_aging_EW}) yields